jenkinsci/anka-build-plugin/README.md

 # Anka Build Plugin

-Usage of this plugin is detailed on our [Official Documentation](https://docs.veertu.com/anka/plugins-and-integrations/controller-+-registry/jenkins/)
+Usage of this plugin is detailed on our [Official Documentation](https://docs.veertu.com/anka/plugins-and-integrations/controller-+-registry/jenkins/).

-This plugin integrates with an [Anka Build Cloud](https://ankadocs.veertu.com/docs/anka-build-cloud/) and allows on-demand provisioning of Anka VMs for your pipeline jobs.
+This plugin integrates with the [Anka Build Cloud](https://ankadocs.veertu.com/docs/anka-build-cloud/) and allows on-demand provisioning of Anka VMs for your Jenkins jobs.

+Contributors are welcome!
+Please submit an Issue or PR.

+---

+## Development

-## Build
+### Build

 - Install Maven 4.0.0-rc-2
 - Install OpenJDK 17